View the Executive Summary for this brief.

 A Washington Post investigation of the Drug Enforcement Agency’s (DEA) database that “tracks the path of every single pain pill sold in the United States” revealed three companies manufactured almost 90% of all opioids, and six companies distributed 75% of all opioids.
 Between 2006 and 2012 (before opioid prescriptions started to fall), these companies distributed 76 billion opioid pain pills, “enough pills to supply every adult and child in the country with 36 each year.”

-Fatalities were rising even before the coronavirus pandemic, which has likely only made the crisis worse; while there is no real-time reporting, national, state, and local reports suggest overdoses increased by almost 20% after stay-at-home orders were implemented.
-A CDC survey of U.S. adults in June 2020 revealed 13% of respondents had started or increased substance use to deal with stress or emotions related to the pandemic.
-More than forty states have reported increases in opioid-related mortalities, some by as much as 30%.
-As of July 2020, deaths from drug overdoses during the first half of the year were an estimated 13% higher compared to the first half of 2019.
+Fatalities were rising even before the coronavirus pandemic, which has only made the crisis worse; national, state, and local reports suggested overdoses increased by almost 20% after stay-at-home orders were implemented.
+A survey of U.S. adults in September 2020 revealed 15% of respondents had started or increased substance use to deal with stress or emotions related to the pandemic.

 The Role of Government